 Gertrude Stein used to say: “A rose is a rose is a rose”.
 Namely, anything can only be what it is.
 However, she also meant that we tend to confer personal and universal emotions to a specific name.

 A design object stands out for aesthetic, shape, and colour, as well as for manageability and functionality.

 Yet, only a chair has the power to literally disappear from our sight as we are using it, and if we forget about it while sitting, then it means it is very comfortable; it welcomes the weight of our body and allows us to rest, to work or to sit at a table for a long time.

-Indeed, it fully fulfils our expectations about sitting.
-At home, in a café, at the office, we sit everywhere.
+Indeed, it fully fulfills our expectations about sitting.
+At home, in a café, at the office, wherever we utilize it.

 The collection offers a wide range of sitting solutions, with or without armrests, and two different heights for the stools, which are all stackable.

-Holi was designed with either a closed or a perforated backrest, creating an ideal stylistic continuum between indoor and outdoor furniture in order to satisfy any living-space requirement.
+Holi was designed with either a closed or a perforated seat, creating an ideal stylistic continuum between indoor and outdoor furniture in order to satisfy any living-space requirement.

 The metallic structure is painted in the exact same shade as the polypropylene shell, giving the impression of a monoblock element.